MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/introduction-01.md

 In this tutorial series, you will learn how to:

 > [!div class="checklist"]
-> * Create, position, and merge meshes to build a model of a standup piano
+> * Create, position, and merge meshes to build a model of a piano
 > * Add pointer interactions to each piano key
 > * Enable key WebXR features such as teleportation and multipointer support
 > * (Optional) Enable hand tracking WebXR feature when viewing on Oculus Quest